 This hotel is conveniently located just a 5-minute walk from Oxford Street, and is also close to Piccadilly Circus.
 This gives you easy access to some of London’s best restaurants, theaters, and nightlife.
 There is an onsite restaurant that offers breakfast and afternoon tea.

-Currency Situation: One thing to keep in mind when traveling to London is that prices can be a bit high due to the higher currency exchange rates.
-At the time this post was written, the exchange rate was $1.00=£0.80.
+One thing to keep in mind when traveling to London is that prices can be a bit high due to the higher currency exchange rates.
+At the time this post was written, the exchange rate was $1.00=£0.84.
 This rate has improved a bit following Brexit, but is certainly something to keep in mind as you plan your trip.
+Click here for the latest currency rates.

 Fun fact – the last time I went to Dishoom, I spotted Tessa Thompson!
 (Who tried to cut the line, but was not permitted.